zaengle/statamic-todos/readme.md

 ```

 ###Notes
-**This addon is intended as an exploration into Statamic addon development, and is not a production-ready addon.
+**This addon is intended as an exploration into Statamic addon development, and is not a production-ready.
 We may get get there someday, but it's not ready yet :-)*